enweg/FredMDQD.jl/README.md

 ## What is FredMDQD?

-`FredMDQD` aims to make working with Fred MD and Fred QD data easy.
-It started as a small weekend project consisting of a set of scripts and evolved into a stand-alone package.
+`FredMDQD` simplifies the process of working with Fred MD or Fred QD data.

 ## What are Fred MD and Fred QD?

-[Fred MD and Fred QD](https://research.stlouisfed.org/econ/mccracken/fred-databases/) are pre-compiled sets of monthly and quarterly indicators respectively.
-Both are compiled and maintained by Michael W. McCracken at the Federal Reserve Bank of St. Louis.
-Fred MD consists of 126 monthly indicators, while Fred QD consists of 245 quarterly indicators.
-The earliest observations for Fred MD are from January 1959 while the earliest observations for Fred QD are from Q1 1959.
+[Fred MD and Fred QD](https://research.stlouisfed.org/econ/mccracken/fred-databases/) are curated sets of monthly and quarterly indicators by Michael W. McCracken at the Federal Reserve Bank of St. Louis.
+Fred MD comprises 126 monthly indicators, while Fred QD consists of 245 quarterly indicators.Observations start in January 1959 for Fred MD and in Q1 1959 for Fred QD.

 ## How do I load Fred MD or Fred QD data?

-`FredMDQD` provides various ways to load Fred MD and Fred QD data.
-The easiest is to just load the current version of either of the data sets.
-This can be done using the following lines.
+`FredMDQD` offers straightforward methods to load Fred MD/QD data.
+The simplest approach loads the most recent version of either dataset.

 ```julia
 using FredMDQD